davidtabor/davidtabordev-ee3ce/src/pages/portfolio/index.md

 ---
 title: Portfolio
-subtitle: If you want your future site to be fe
+subtitle: 'If you want your future site to be months... '
 layout_style: tiles
 template: portfolio
 ---